ShootProof/recruiting-front-end/README.md

   as it meets the technical requirements
 - You may use a JavaScript framework of your choice, or no framework &mdash;
   the choice is up to you
-- However, you may not rely on a module or library that already provides a similar tree component
+- However, you must not rely on a module or library that already provides a similar tree component
 - Your solution should be coded with reusability in mind
 - Submit a working set of code (ZIP, tarball, or link to JSFiddle, Plunker,